nmohnblatt/contact_discovery2/README.md

 ## Running the application

 There are two ways to run this applications:
-- run tests to verify that it works
+- run tests to verify that it works (`go test`)
-- run the binary to play aorund.
-As mentioned above, some users are initialised and are expecting a specific user.
+- run the binary to play around inputting different users and contacts.
+As mentioned above, some users are initialised and are expecting a relative to join the service!

 To download and run the source code:
 ```